 As a cleaner burning fuel, biodiesel is better for a car’s engine than conventional diesel, providing greater lubrication and leaving fewer particulate deposits behind.
 Biodiesel’s high ignition point (350°F vs. –43°F for gasoline) makes it a safer fuel as well.
 Biodiesel is biodegradable and considered nontoxic by the Environmental Protection Agency.
 All diesel vehicles have 20- to 30-percent higher fuel economies than comparable gasoline vehicles.

 Biodiesel also frees car-drivers from reliance on dwindling fossil fuel resources and the world politics associated with obtaining those resources.
 It also keeps fuel dollars in the US.
-Biodiesel is more accessible than ever, with the number of public fueling stations in the United States rising from zero in 1997 to 750 today.
+Biodiesel is more accessible than ever, with the number of public fueling stations in the United States rising from zero in 1997 to over 1000 today.
 To find a biodiesel fueling station or local biodiesel supplier near you, visit the National Biodiesel Board’s Web site.

 Recycled Waste Oil as Fuel